Sorry! De informatie die je zoekt, is enkel beschikbaar in het Engels.

 More information can be found on the page Complaint, Appeal and Objection.

-• Register as a pre-master student or contract student
+• Register for a minor, pre-master or as a contract student

-As a pre-master's student, you can register for courses in the registration module
+As a pre-master student, you can register for the courses by yourself via the registration module.

 Please consult the information at the bottom of this page under 'Registration conditions per faculty' for the specific conditions of your faculty for pre-master's and contract students.